Topological production of charmonia with event-shape engineering in $pp$ collisions at $\sqrt{s} = 13$ TeV using PYTHIA8: Event generation and methodology

 Here, $\vec{p}_{{\rm T}_{i}}$ stands for the transverse momentum vector of $i^{\rm th}$ charged particle, in an event and the iteration to find the suitable $\hat{n}$ runs over all charged particles ($N_{\rm ch}$).
 The multiplication factor $\pi^{2}/4$ in Eq.~\eqref{eq:spherodefn} is to normalize the quantity $S_{0}$ to lie between 0 and 1.
 Only the charged tracks within $|\eta| < 0.8$ with $p_{\rm T} >$ 0.15 GeV/$c$ are considered for the calculation of $S_{0}$.
 In this study, $S_{0}$ is constructed by setting $|\vec{p}_{{\rm T}_{i}}|=1.0$ to reduce the charge-to-neutral bias, where a minimum constraint of 10 charged particles at $|\eta| < 0.8$ and $p_{\rm T} >$ 0.15 GeV/$c$ is applied for each collision so that the description of unweighted spherocity is meaningful~\cite{ALICE:2023bga}.
 The lower limit, $S_{0} \rightarrow 0$, corresponds to jetty events containing back-to-back jets, which are consequences of hard scatterings.
 On the other hand, $S_{0} \rightarrow 1$ depicts isotropic events where particles are produced uniformly in the azimuthal plane, resulting from softer interactions.
-Thus, qualitatively, transverse spherocity $S_{0}$ disentangles pQCD-dominated hard processes from soft-QCD processes, helping in understanding the underlying particle production mechanism.
-Here, 20\% of events having the lowest and highest values of $S_{0}$ are respectively referred to as jetty and isotropic events.
-The cuts in $S_{0}$ for jetty and isotropic events for various V0M multiplicity classes are shown in Tab.~\ref{spherocutPYTHIA}.
-A comparison of the spherocity distribution from PYTHIA8 results to that of the experimental data from the ALICE collaboration for the highest V0M multiplicity class (0--1\%) is presented in Fig.~\ref{fig:S0datacomp} (Appendix~\ref{apxdata}), where a good qualitative and quantitative similarity is observed between the two.
+Thus, qualitatively, transverse spherocity $S_{0}$ disentangles pQCD-dominated hard processes from soft-QCD processes, helping in understanding the underlying particle production mechanism\footnote{Elaborate discussion on transverse spherocity can be found in Ref.~\cite{Prasad:2025yfj}.}.
+In this work, 20\% of events having the lowest and highest values of $S_{0}$ are respectively referred to as jetty and isotropic events.
+The cuts in $S_{0}$ for jetty and isotropic events for various V0M multiplicity classes, which are estimated in the forward pseudorapidity ranges $2.8<\eta<5.1$ and $-3.7<\eta<-1.7$, are shown in Table~\ref{spherocutPYTHIA}.
+A comparison of the spherocity distribution from PYTHIA8 results (Tune 4C and CR-BLC~2)\footnote{See Appendix~\ref{apxmodel} for details on CR-BLC~2 PYTHIA8 settings.} to that of the experimental data from the ALICE collaboration, for the highest V0M multiplicity class (0--1\%), is presented in Fig.~\ref{fig:S0datacomp} (Appendix~\ref{apxdata}), where a good qualitative and quantitative similarity is observed between them.